Map Controls

 Include Power Outage and Weather.

-Feedback from Head of Development
+Feedback from VP of Engineering

 Doesn’t agree with Dashboard icons (for My Assets and Risk Ratings) within Map Controls because users can access the dashboards in navigation.